-The Week Junior is a fantastic current affairs magazine for 8–14 year olds.
+The Week Junior is an award-winning current affairs magazine for 8–14 year olds.
 It's delivered weekly, and is filled with fascinating stories and information, written to engage curious minds.

 Subscribe to The Week Junior

 - Get your first 6 issues FREE, saving £17.94 on the shop price

 - Then pay just £27.99 every 13 issues - saving 27% every week

 - Enjoy free delivery to your door, every week

 Why not try a joint subscription to both The Week Junior magazines?
 The content is completely different; The Week Junior is about what’s happening here on planet earth - the news, the events, the people and what matters to them.
 Science+Nature takes young minds on a journey of discovery and exploration across the universe every month.
 It’s packed with awe-inspiring and mind-expanding features, designed to amaze, inspire and inform.

 How does it work?